sebj/Kit/README.md

-##SJKit
+##Kit

-A collection of useful classes and categories.
+A collection of Objective-C classes and categories I've created whilst working on various projects.
+You may find something useful here..

 ###Components